QAPyramid: Fine-grained Evaluation of Content Selection for Text Summarization: Acknowledgments

 \section{Acknowledgments}

-We thank Paul Roit, Ori Shapira, and Ori Ernst for the helpful discussions.
+We thank the anonymous reviewers for their helpful comments, and we also thank Paul Roit, Ori Shapira, and Ori Ernst for the helpful discussions.
 This work was supported by NSF-CAREER Award 1846185, NSF-AI Engage Institute DRL-2112635, DARPA Machine Commonsense (MCS) Grant N66001-19-2-4031, Microsoft Accelerate Foundation Models Research (AFMR) grant program, a Google PhD Fellowship, the Israel Science Foundation (grant no. 2827/21), by a grant from the Israeli Planning and Budgeting Committee (PBC), and the PBC fellowship for outstanding PhD candidates in data science.
 The views contained in this article are those of the authors and not of the funding agency.